IBM-Cloud/gp-js-client/README.md

 ## News

 - `getClient()` has been removed.
 Instead, use `connect()` which returns a `Promise` to a Client object.
-- The CLI is expected to move to a separate package (possibly with a scope).
-This will lighten the dependencies required in this package.
+- The CLI is moving to a separate package.
 See [#158](https://github.com/IBM-Cloud/gp-js-client/issues/158)

 ## Sample